szaumoor/JavaUtils/README.md

 Contains utility methods to check for null presence or absence in any number of object values.

 ## Numbers class
-Contains utility methods to perform various operations such as range checking and the sum or multiplication of any amount of numbers.
+Contains utility methods to perform various operations such as factorials and parsing strings for numbers without risking exceptions.